Breast Cancer Research in Robert Clarke's Laboratory

 The links in the menu to the left will take you to pages that provide more detailed information on our work, contain brief descriptions of our research, and list selected publications in each field.
 Since these studies are tightly integrated, some publications are necessarily listed in more than one section.

-Descriptions of our work can also be found in the websites for two of our NIH funded centers: caBIG In Silico Center of Research Excellence at Georgetown (Drs.
-Clarke and Madhavan; co-principal investigators) funded through the NCI caBIG program, and the Center for Cancer Systems Biology at Georgetown University (Dr. Clarke; principal investigator) funded by the NCI Integrative Cancer Biology Program.
+Descriptions of our work can also be found in the websites for two of our NIH funded centers: In Silico Center of Research Excellence at Georgetown (Drs.
+Clarke and Madhavan; co-principal investigators) funded through the NCIICBP, and the Center for Cancer Systems Biology at Georgetown University (Dr. Clarke; principal investigator) funded by the NCI Integrative Cancer Biology Program.

 Dr. Clarke's Publications Short Biography